Yohann76/graphic-representation-realt/Docs/Tasks.md

 - Add analyctics link for calculate trafic
 - If input is empty, run useEffect for load data when website is load
 - Loader component when wait response api and calculate all data for each property (async response?)
-  - or update system for compare TheGraph request and fetch all api (not property per property) (Save time)

 - edit app.js dor difference propertyRealT and propertyWallet, we must have two data for comparate models (ex: myproperty/allproperty%))